exrin/Documentation/getting-started/index.rst

 Models
 ------

-In the MVVM pattern, Models are there to host the business logic, data gathering and state recording.
+In the MVVM pattern, Models are there to host the business logic (behavior) and state.
 We will look into actually performing an action in the Model later, right now we just need to set it up.
 We recommend you setup a Base Model as per the example below.

 .. sourcecode:: csharp

     public class BaseModel: Exrin.Framework.Model
     {
-        public BaseModel(IDisplayService displayService, IErrorHandlingService errorHandlingService)
+        public BaseModel(IDisplayService displayService, IErrorHandlingService errorHandlingService, IModelState modelState) :base(displayService, errorHandlingService, modelState)
-            :base(displayService, errorHandlingService)
         {
         }
     }